nikkieverett/recipe-app/recipes/szechuan-chicken-with-green-bean-stir-fry-hello-fresh.md

   8. Fluff rice with a fork; season with salt and pepper.
 Taste chicken stir-fry and season with salt and pepper. • Divide rice between bowls and top with chicken stir-fry.
 Sprinkle with scallion greens and peanuts.
 Serve.
 category: main course
-subcategory: all in one casserole
+subcategory: ['all in one casserole', 'hello fresh', 'asian', 'chicken']
 cookTime: 30 minutes
 prepTime: 10 minutes
 totalTime: 40 minutes